MSJYYT/tensorflow-nlp/README.md

 			2. we show RE2 is able to be improved to 83.8% by using cyclical lr and label smoothing

-			3. we show BERT (pretrained model) is able to improve the accuracy to 84.75%
+			3. we show BERT (pretrained model) is able to further improve the accuracy to 84.75%

-			Problem:
+			Reflection:

-			we encode texts on character level and have not considered word boundary information
+			we process text on character level and have not considered the word boundary information

+			because word segmentation can bring segmentation errors (but less sequential path)

+			BERT implicitly considers the word boundary information in its pretraining process

+			perhaps this is one of the reasons of its empirical improvement
 			```

 	* [Spoken Language Understanding（对话理解）](https://github.com/zhedongzheng/finch#spoken-language-understanding)